Ph.D. University of Edinburgh, 2000

 I especially welcome graduate students with interests in tourism and travel history in Ireland and Britain.
-You will find excellent archival resources here and a collegial environment in which to work with many faculty and students with interests in these fields.
+You will find excellent archival resources here and a collegial environment in which to work with many faculty and students with interests in these fields, as well as competitive financial support, including the Alastair J. Durie Research Travel Grant, to support research in travel and tourism history.

 Tourism, Land and Landscape in Ireland: The Commodification of Culture.
 New York & London: Routledge, 2014.

 editor, with Eric G.E.
 Zuelow, Tourism Histories in Ulster and Scotland: Connections and Comparisons, 1800-1939.
 Belfast: Ulster Historical Foundation, 2013.